mynatt/mynatt.github.io/essays/js-reflection-1.md

 }
 ```

 I know not everyone would agree with the inclusion of a syntax or language reference during assignments or testing.
-There would also be the matter of However, in my personal experience, it's much more realistic to have such a resource on hand and be able to refer back to it when required during a task.
+However, in my personal experience, it's much more realistic to have such a resource on hand and be able to refer back to it when required during a task.
 Very rarely is one locked in a room with only a text editor and command prompt, free of any helpful materials that might lend even the slightest of "hints".

 ## Final Remarks